TZstatsADS/spring-2022-project2-group-9/doc/README.md

 ### Doc folder

-The doc directory contains the project description.
+The doc directory contains the project description and some figures.